 Examine the reference tracking rise time and settling time.

 Right-click on the plot and select

-> Rise Time to mark the rise time as a blue dot on
+Characteristics > Rise Timeto mark the rise time as a blue dot on the plot.
+Select

 The initial PI controller design provides a rise time of 2.35 s and settling time of 10.7 s.
 Both results are slower than the design requirements.

 To display the performance metrics in a table instead of in tool-tips on the plot, click Show parameters.
 This action opens a display containing performance and robustness metrics and the tuned controller gains.

 Slide the Response time slider to the right to try to improve the loop performance.
 The response plot automatically updates with the new design.

 Moving the Response time slider far enough to meet the rise time requirement of less than 1.5 s results in more oscillation.
 Additionally, the parameters display shows that the new response has an unacceptably long settling time.